Vanishing results for the coherent cohomology of automorphic vector bundles over the Siegel variety in positive

 where $c_1(\mathcal{L})$ denotes the first chern class of $\mathcal{L}$ and $\cdot$ the intersection product in the Chow ring of $X$. \item Equivalently, $\mathcal{L}$ is ample if for any subvariety $V \subset X$, there is an integer $d \geq 1$, a non-zero section $s$ of $\mathcal{L}^{\otimes d}_{|V}$ and a point $x \in V$ such that $s(x) = 0$. \item $\mathcal{L}$ is nef if for any subvariety $V \subset X$, we have $c_1(\mathcal{L})^{\dim V} \cdot [V] \geq 0$. \item Equivalently, $\mathcal{L}$ is nef if for any subvariety $V \subset X$, there is an integer $d \geq 1$ and a non-zero section $s$ of $\mathcal{L}^{\otimes d}_{|V}$. \item $\mathcal{L}$ is big if there is an integer $n \geq 1$ and an ample line bundle $\mathcal{A}$ such that $\mathcal{L}^{\otimes n} \otimes \mathcal{A}^{\otimes -1}$ is globally generated. \end{enumerate} \end{definition} We now define the non-standard notion of $D$-ample line bundle on a pair $(X,D)$.
 It is a notion that appears in \cite{MR1193913} without being explicitly named. \begin{definition} Let $D$ be an effective Cartier divisor of $X$ and $\mathcal{L}$ a line bundle over $X$.
 We say that $\mathcal{L}$ is $D$-ample if

 \end{definition} We recall some known facts about $D$-ample line bundles.
-Since we haven't find a reference, we reprove them. \begin{proposition} Le $D$ be an effective Cartier divisor of $X$ and $\mathcal{L}$ a line bundle over $X$.
+Since we have not find a reference, we reprove them. \begin{proposition} Le $D$ be an effective Cartier divisor of $X$ and $\mathcal{L}$ a line bundle over $X$.
 We have the following implication.